csml-rpi/.github/profile/README.md

-## Hi there 👋

-🙋‍♀️ Welcome to the Computational Scientific Machine Learning Lab (CSML) from the Department of Mechanical, Aerospace, and Nuclear Engineering at RPI.
+## 🙋‍♀️ Welcome to the Computational Scientific Machine Learning Lab (CSML) from the Department of Mechanical, Aerospace, and Nuclear Engineering at RPI.

 :sunglasses: What’s our mission?